Beyond Wilson-Cowan dynamics: oscillations and chaos without inhibition: Examples

 \eeq where we have dropped subscripts that would refer to the unique population, and where transition rates \(\alpha\), \(\beta\) and \(\gamma\) are measured in units of \(\gamma\).
 Indeed, each term in the equations of the mean-field system~\eqref{eq.meanfield} is proportional to one of these rates, so setting \(\gamma = 1\) is equivalent to measuring time in units of \(\nicefrac{1}{\gamma}\).
 We fix an initial state \beq{eq.ex.cycle1.initstate} \bigl( \E{A}, \E{R} \bigr)(0) = (0.1, 0.3). \eeq Notice that \(\E{R}(0) = \frac{\beta}{\gamma} \E{A}(0)\), so that \(\dE{R}(0) = 0\) and the initial state belongs to the domain \(\dom[w]{1}\).

 The mean-field system~\eqref{eq.meanfield} and its subsystem~\eqref{eq.wilsoncowan} can be integrated numerically from the initial state~\eqref{eq.ex.cycle1.initstate} with the parameters~\eqref{eq.ex.cycle1.params}.
-This yields the solutions illustrated on Fig.~\ref{fig.ex.cycle1.solutions}.
+This yields the solutions illustrated in Fig.~\ref{fig.ex.cycle1.solutions}.
 According to Wilson--Cowan's model, the network's state converges to a stable fixed point.
 However, according to our mean-field model where the refractory state is explicitly included, the network's state rather converges to a limit cycle.
+We remark that this cycle is rather robust with respect to the values of the transition rates, which is discussed in detail in appendix~\ref{sec.apx.alphabeta}.

-The discrepancy between the long-term behaviors of the mean-field system~\eqref{eq.meanfield} and the Wilson--Cowan system~\eqref{eq.wilsoncowan} shown on Fig.~\ref{fig.ex.cycle1.solutions} suggests that the mixed system~\eqref{eq.mixed} undergoes a supercritical Hopf bifurcation as \(\varepsilon\) varies from \(0\) to \(1\), at the fixed point to which the solution of the Wilson--Cowan system converges.
+The discrepancy between the long-term behaviors of the mean-field system~\eqref{eq.meanfield} and the Wilson--Cowan system~\eqref{eq.wilsoncowan} shown in Fig.~\ref{fig.ex.cycle1.solutions} suggests that the mixed system~\eqref{eq.mixed} undergoes a supercritical Hopf bifurcation as \(\varepsilon\) varies from \(0\) to \(1\), at the fixed point to which the solution of the Wilson--Cowan system converges.
 This can be verified numerically by computing the eigenvalues of the Jacobian matrix of the system~\eqref{eq.mixed} with respect to \(\varepsilon\).
-The results are illustrated on Fig.~\ref{fig.ex.cycle1.eigenvals}.
+The results are illustrated in Fig.~\ref{fig.ex.cycle1.eigenvals}.

 To obtain a better understanding of the bifurcation, it is instructive to draw a bifurcation diagram.
 It is possible to obtain a numerical estimate of such a diagram in the \(\varepsilon\)--\(\E{A}\)--\(\E{R}\) space.
 To do so, we first compute the coordinates of the fixed point simply by computing the zero of the equation~\eqref{eq.wilsoncowan} for the parameters~\eqref{eq.ex.cycle1.params}.
 Then, for multiple values of \(\varepsilon\), we add a small perturbation to the coordinates of the fixed point, and we integrate numerically the mixed system~\eqref{eq.mixed}.
 When a stable solution has been reached (either the same fixed point, or a limit cycle around it), we find its coordinates.
-Plotting these solutions in the \(\varepsilon\)--\(\E{A}\)--\(\E{R}\) space yields the three-dimensional bifurcation diagram illustrated on Fig.~\ref{fig.ex.cycle1.bifurcationdiagram}.
+Plotting these solutions in the \(\varepsilon\)--\(\E{A}\)--\(\E{R}\) space yields the three-dimensional bifurcation diagram illustrated in Fig.~\ref{fig.ex.cycle1.bifurcationdiagram}.